jbrzusto/fleetsie/README.md

 This script will set up `SERVER` via ssh like so:

+- install any of these packages which are missing:
+  - sqlite3
 - create user `fleetsie` with `sudo` privileges; you will be prompted to enter a password for this user
 - create sqlite database `/home/fleetsie/fleets.sqlite` with this schema: